Emily Jeremiah

 Jeremiah has also translated Finnish children's books and poetry collections by Eeva-Liisa Manner and Sirkka Turkka.

 In 2020, her own novella Blue Moments was published by Valley Press.
 Her second novella, An Approach to Black, was published by Reflex Press in 2021.
+In an interview posted on tiktok and YouTube by @Aestheticxqueen she mentioned that she likes listening to Kpop.